General Education Curriculum in the Degree Programs

 Students scoring 20 or above on the English language portion of the ACT must enroll in ENG 101 during their first semester at the university.
-Students scoring 17, 18, or 19 on the English language portion of the ACT must enroll in ENG 100E during their first semester at the university and ENG 101 in the regular semester immediately following completion of ENG 100E .
-Students scoring a 16 or below on the English language portion of the ACT must co-enroll in ENG 099E and ENG 100E and immediately thereafter enroll in ENG 101 .
+Students scoring 19 or below on the English language portion of the ACT must enroll in ENG 100E during their first semester at the university and ENG 101 in the regular semester immediately following completion of ENG 100E .
 In the regular semester immediately following completion of ENG 101 , students must enroll in ENG 102 .

 Science (8 hours minimum)

 Students complete two lecture courses with the co-requisite laboratories from the following list:

 Students complete two courses; one history course required: